J. Washington Logue: Biography

+Congress

-Logue was elected as a Democrat to the Sixty-third Congress.
+In 1912, Logue was elected as a Democrat to the Sixty-third Congress.

+Later career

 He was an unsuccessful candidate for reelection in 1914.
 He was an unsuccessful candidate for Lieutenant Governor of Pennsylvania in 1918.

 He resumed the practice of law in Philadelphia, and was a member of the speakers’ bureau of the Council of National Defense during World War I. He served as secretary of the board of inspectors of the Eastern Penitentiary in 1923.

+Death and burial

 He died in Philadelphia on August 27, 1925, and was interred at Holy Sepulchre Cemetery in Cheltenham Township, Pennsylvania.